 An additional 2 pages of attachments are permitted.
-Proposers of Large Programmes should keep in mind that the entire OPC (hence also non-experts in a specific field) as well as the specialised OPC panels will be evaluating their proposal, and that they should clearly explain the relevance of the proposed programme to general astrophysics.
+Proposers of Large Programmes should keep in mind that the entire OPC (across all scientific categories) as well as the specialised OPC panels will be evaluating their proposal, and that they should clearly explain the relevance of the proposed programme to general astrophysics.